Loss and Grief Assessment A-1 (Loss of Sister)

 Loss and Grief Assessment A-2 (Loss of Girlfriend due to Mass Shooting)

 Chase recently lost his girlfriend during a mass shooting.
 He learned about her death at the hospital when he was taken to the hospital for injuries that he sustained from the violent incident.
 He is reticent to discuss the details about his loss.
 He reports that in addition to losing his girlfriend, he also lost the idea of having a family.
-Chase reports that he suffers from a lack of sleep and reports that he self-medicates with marijuana.
+Reports that he suffers from a lack of sleep and reports that he self-medicates with marijuana.

 Loss and Grief Assessment A-3 (Loss of Friends due to Mass Shooting)